Lynette-Pinto/Advanced-File-Transfer-and-Data-Processing-System/README.md

 - Confirmation of Docker availability
 - Port numbers (UI, Backend DB)
 - MySQL database setup (New or Existing)
-    - Existing Database (Hostname, Port, Username, Password,Backend Database Name)
+    - Existing Database (Hostname, Port, Username, Password)
 - Docker Compose validation

+Note: If you choose to use an existing database, the application will attempt to connect using the provided details.
+It will automatically create a database named morphus if it does not already exist.

 ### 4. Version